cdelashmutt-pivotal/modify-lc-systemprofile/README.md

+**NOTE:** Make sure to read through the instructions before applying anything, as this repo gives instructions for modifying the default theme, as well as creating a new theme that can be used by just some TrainingPortals.

 # Modifying the default theme for Learning Center
 ## Overview
 This repository provides an example for leveraging kapp-controller's conventions to add in additional configuration to a PackageInstall object.
 The example here allows you to make changes to the default Learning Center configuration to apply small theming changes.